Periodic Limb Movement Disorder

 Exams and Tests

 In most people with PLMD, poor sleep and daytime sleepiness are the most bothersome symptoms.
 Many people do not link their sleep problem with leg movements.
-Sleep disturbance has many, many different causes.
-Depending on how you describe your symptoms, your health care provider may ask you many very detailed questions.
+Sleep disturbance has many different causes.
+Depending on how you describe your symptoms, your health care provider may ask you many detailed questions.
 These questions concern your medical problems now and in the past, family medical problems, medications you take, your work and travel history, and your habits and lifestyle.
 A detailed physical examination will look for signs of an underlying cause for your sleep problem.

 There is no lab test or imaging study that can prove that you have PLMD.
 However, certain tests can identify underlying medical causes such as anemia, other deficiencies, and metabolic disorders that could cause PLMD.